tgh-apil/Reusable-N95-Respirator/README.md

 ## Funding
 ### Ontario Together initiative to help fight COVID-19,
-  deadline: 12 noon, 9 April 2020
+- submitted: 12:30pm, 9 April 2020
 - margaret.kinyanjui@uhnresearch.ca with internal template and actual application
+- reference:
 ### UHN AMO Due 4pm, 9 April 2020
+- Umbrella AMO submitted for TGH APIL PPE and Ventilation Projects.
-  Not preferred until workable solution is made (i.e. ready for scaled up production)
+- Not preferred until workable solution is made (i.e. ready for scaled up production)
 - The proposal and budget submitted as PDF and emailed  to Richard Getty (richard.getty@uhn.ca) by 4pm, 9 April, 2020.
 ### Other Sources
+- see contacts list
 ### Community
 - Li Zhang (GLIA volunteer) to raise awareness and medium-term community funding

 ## Long Term
+### Patent final product
 ### Non-Pandemic Use
 ### Model refinement
 ### Publish then archived for future pandemic back-up response use